 How can I create exceptions for some of the policies in the regulatory compliance dashboard?

-For policies that are built into Security Center and included in the secure score, you can create exemptions for one or more resources directly in the portal as explained in Exempting resources and recommendations from your secure score.
+For policies that are built into Defender for Cloud and included in the secure score, you can create exemptions for one or more resources directly in the portal as explained in Exempting resources and recommendations from your secure score.

 For other policies, you can create an exemption directly in the policy itself, by following the instructions in Azure Policy exemption structure.

-What Azure Defender plans or licenses do I need to use the regulatory compliance dashboard?
+What Microsoft Defender plans or licenses do I need to use the regulatory compliance dashboard?

-If you've got any of the Azure Defender plan enabled on any of your Azure resources, you can access Security Center's regulatory compliance dashboard and all of its data.
+If you've got any of the Microsoft Defender plan enabled on any of your Azure resources, you can access Defender for Cloud's regulatory compliance dashboard and all of its data.

 How do I know which benchmark or standard to use?

 Azure Security Benchmark (ASB) is the canonical set of security recommendations and best practices defined by Microsoft, aligned with common compliance control frameworks including CIS Microsoft Azure Foundations Benchmark and NIST SP 800-53.
 ASB is a comprehensive benchmark, and is designed to recommend the most up-to-date security capabilities of a wide range of Azure services.
 We recommend ASB to customers who want to maximize their security posture and align their compliance status with industry standards.

 The CIS Benchmark is authored by an independent entity – Center for Internet Security (CIS) – and contains recommendations on a subset of core Azure services.
 We work with CIS to try to ensure that their recommendations are up to date with the latest enhancements in Azure, but they do sometimes fall behind and become outdated.
 Nonetheless, some customers like to use this objective, third-party assessment from CIS as their initial and primary security baseline.